amsacks/Asynchronous-FIFO/README.md

   3. Almost Full is 8
   4. Almost Empty is 8

-  The following test cases shows that the FIFO buffer never gets overflowed or underflowed and confirms that the status flags are asserted immediately, but removed after a delay of 2-3 clock cycles.
+  The following test cases show that the FIFO buffer never gets overflowed or underflowed and confirms that the status flags are asserted immediately, but removed after a delay of 2-3 clock cycles.

 ---
 **Test Case #1**: Only write to FIFO; try writing when FIFO is full.
 Check that the full/almost status flags are asserted immediately, and empty/almost empty flags are removed pessimesstically (delayed by the synchronizing of the write pointer to the read clock domain).